Be the change you want to see in the world. Join our Board of Directors!

 If you’re interested and want to learn more, join us at one of our two upcoming meet-and-greets.
 We’ll share more about the organization and what it’s like to be a board member, and you can ask current board and staff any of your burning questions.
 Register for one of our meet-and-greets in-person or via Zoom today!

-To apply please review the full job description below and complete this application form.
+To apply, please review the full job description below and complete this application form.

 Process and timeline:

-• Complete an application by Wednesday, October 24
+• Complete an application by Friday, October 24, 2025.

-• New members’ terms begin January 1, 2024
+• New members’ terms begin January 1, 2026.

 Apply to join our board!